CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :dedent:

-Depending on the ``input_path``'s value, we either read one image and create a dummy list with the data from the same image to simulate a batch or read a bunch of images from a directory.
+Depending on the ``input_path``'s value, we either read one image and create a dummy list with the data from the same image to simulate a batch or read a bunch of images from a directory or read a video.
+Video reading classes are defined as a high level wrapper in the helper script file ``vpf_utils.py``.

 .. literalinclude:: ../../../../samples/segmentation/python/inference.py
    :language: python